mattbellis/PHYS-3330/raw-content/lab1-raw.md

 To measure various quantities with the DMM, you must set the dial on the DMM to the correct setting that you want to measure.
 The Fluke 115 DMM that is in your toolbox at your workbench has three banana jack input ports at the bottom.
 Based on the quantity that you want to measure (voltage, current, resistance, etc.), you need to be sure that you've installed the leads into the appropriate input ports (NOTE: one of the leads will always be connected to the **COM** port).

 1. Connect the leads and set the dial to measure resistance.
-Get five ~5k (5%) resistors from the stock drawers.
+Get five ~5 $k \Omega$ (5%) resistors from the stock drawers.
 Measure the resistance of each resistor.
 Do all the resistors meet the 5% specification?

 2. Connect the leads and set the dial to measure voltage.
 Measure the voltage of both sides of the DC power supply again.
 Does the measured value from the DMM agree with the value indicated on the power supply?